 - converting an old Swedish recipe into American measurement units,

-- and keeping my new puppy from tasting during the photoshoot!
+- keeping my new puppy from tasting during the photoshoot!

 Fortunately, I seemed to have the energy of the midnight sun with me all day yesterday during the testing process!

-So how are these mini meringue cakes healthier than their classic counterpart?
+So how are these mini meringue cakes different than their classic counterpart?

-- I sprinkled the finished dessert with some cacao nibs, rich in antioxidants and other nutritive properties.
+- The finished dessert is topped with cacao nibs, rich in antioxidants and other nutritive properties.
 You could also use shaved dark chocolate (at least 70% cacao).
 Or skip this step–my kids prefer theirs without chocolate, and thinking back I also remember not wanting to mix fruit and chocolate when I was little!